• Online Support Group & Forum

 You aren’t doomed to liver damage or failure if you take Tylenol.
 The University of Michigan offers these guidelines to keep yourself safe while taking acetaminophen:

 All that said, if you are taking enough Tylenol or any OTC painkiller to be worried about liver damage, you’d probably be best off seeing a doctor about your headaches.
-You could be having rebound headaches or you could be treating yourself for the wrong problem.
+You could be having rebound headaches or you could be treating yourself for the wrong problem .
 It can take a lot of time and energy to find a healthcare provider that you like and a course of treatment that’s effective for you, but you’ll feel best in the long run if you make this commitment.

-One Response to “Toxicity of Tylenol”
+1 thought on “Toxicity of Tylenol”

-1. Pain in the Head Says:
+1. Pingback: Pain in the Head

-Comments
+Comments are closed.